|Contents:||Old Testament, Apocrypha|

 On each page of this copy one column is in Greek and one, in English.

 Genesis 1: 1, 2

-In the beginning God created the heaven and the earth.
-The earth was without form, and void; and darkness was upon the face of the deep; and the winds of God moved upon the face of the waters.
+In the beginning God made the heaven and the earth.
+But the earth was unsightly and unfurnished, and darkness was over the deep, and the Spirit of God moved over the water.

 The following comparative studies include this version:

 - Fringe on the Borders of a Garment